btmills/geopattern/README.md

 - `string` Will be hashed using the SHA1 algorithm, and the resulting hash will be used as the seed for generation.

-- `options.baseColor` Controls the background color of the generated image.
+- `options.baseColor` Controls the relative background color of the generated image.
+The color is not identical to that used in the pattern because the hue is rotated by the generator.
+This is a CSS hexadecimal color value, which defaults to `#933c3c`.

 - `options.generator` Determines the pattern.
-[All of the original patterns](https://github.com/jasonlong/geo_pattern#available-patterns) are available in this port.
+[All of the original patterns](https://github.com/jasonlong/geo_pattern#available-patterns) are available in this port, and their names are camelCased.

 #### Pattern.toString() and Pattern.toSvg()